Skip to content Skip to footer

 If research data and associated documents are to be deleted or destroyed after the storage period has expired or for legal or ethical reasons, this may only be done taking into account any legal or ethical considerations.
 The deletion must be traceable and documented.
 When deciding whether to retain or delete data, the interests and contractual provisions of third-party funders and other parties involved, in particular contributors and collaboration partners, must be taken into account.
 Aspects of security and confidentiality must be considered.

-After the retention period has expired, the UniArchiv must be involved, for example, when it comes to deleting the data.
+After the retention period expires, the University Archive is to be included, e.g., when it comes to deleting data.

 IV.
 Responsibilities